Disease Guide ·FIV ·2026

 Cost vs Deductible

-Annual costs of $300-$2,000 make FIV management moderately expensive.
-For healthy years, costs may not exceed deductibles.
+Annual costs of $300-$2,000 may not exceed deductibles in healthy years.
 But when dental disease ($300-$2,000) or serious infections hit, insurance pays off quickly.
-The unpredictable nature of immune-related problems makes coverage valuable.
+Coverage is valuable for unpredictable immune-related problems.

 Red flag · Coverage